 Centre for Jewish Studies, University of Manchester

-Register for the panel discussion in advance here.
+Register for this webinar in advance here.
 After registering, you will receive a confirmation email containing information about joining the webinar.

 Department of Drama | School of Arts, Languages and Cultures | University of Manchester | Manchester M13 9PL | UK